spineo/quotations/index.md

 # About Quotations

 This project involves developing a simple Web Application that displays quotations based on context such as date, event, or degree of relevance.
 An example context would be to display a quotation by a famous historical personality on his/her birthday.
 Another one, to display a quotation relevant to a current event.
-A last one, where date or event releavance is not available, have the relevance be based on keywords association.
+A last one, where date or event relevance is not available, have the relevance be based on keywords association.

 Quotations are often a powerful way to convey meaning, inspiration, and emotion in just a few words.
 The effect can be even more powerful when the quotation is associated with a specific context.
 From a development standpoint, a tool can be easily created to uncover these associations.
 In addition, since quotations and information about the authors who inspired those quotations is readily available online, much of the data can be easily mined using Web automation tools.